Orquesta Sinfónica del Estado de México: History

-On August 27, 1971, under the initiative of Enrique Bátiz and the government of the Mexico State, the Orquesta Sinfónica del Estado de México (OSEM) was founded.
+On August 27, 1971, under the initiative of Enrique Bátiz and the government of the State of Mexico, the Orquesta Sinfónica del Estado de México (OSEM) was founded.
 Its purpose is the spreading of music as an art, to create unity and identity among the citizens of the state.
 The orchestra is located in the city of Toluca, and its home hall is the Sala Felipe Villanueva.
 The Orchestra has been characterized by its endeavor to carry its message to all the municipalities of the state, to all corners of the country.
 It was also the first institution of its kind to visit the 16 political divisions of the Federal District.
-It began giving concerts in the main settings of the capital of the country, from the Bellas Artes theater and National Auditorium to the Sala Nezahualcoyotls, as well as other halls in the outlying areas, such as the San Benito Abad theater of the Centro Escolar del Lago, in the municipality of Cuautitlán, which, in spite of its location-40 kilometers from the center of the city-rose in popularity for the metropolitan public, due to the area and the admirable acoustic conditions and the comfort of the hall.
+It began giving concerts in the main settings of the capital of the country, from the Bellas Artes theater and National Auditorium to the Sala Nezahualcóyotl, as well as other halls in the outlying areas, such as the San Benito Abad theater of the Centro Escolar del Lago, in the municipality of Cuautitlán, which, in spite of its location 40 kilometers from the center of the city, rose in popularity for the metropolitan public, due to the area and the admirable acoustic conditions and the comfort of the hall.

 The OSEM performed at the Fourth Festival of the Historic Center of Campeche, and the following year at the Orchestral Festival organized by the National Council for Culture and Arts.
-For 6 years, the orchestra carried out a Festival in Valle de Bravo, in the state of Mexico, showing through it how excellent art can be when it is the result of a joint effort of the living forces of the country.
+For six years, the orchestra carried out a Festival in Valle de Bravo, in the state of Mexico, showing through it how excellent art can be when it is the result of a joint effort of the living forces of the country.

-Between 1983 and 1985, the orchestra was under the direction of maestro Manuel Suárez, and later, until 1989, Eduardo Diaz Muñoz.
+Between 1983 and 1985, the orchestra was under the direction of maestro Manuel Suárez, and later, until 1989, Eduardo Diazmuñoz.

 Tours

 In 1975, the OSEM made its first tour to the United States, returning continuously for three years, starting in 1979, playing in the most important cities.
 In 2002, it toured for the first time in Germany.

-In 2003, a European Tour led the orchestra to Spain, Poland, Germany and France.
-In 2005, the orchestra traveled to Paris, France and performed two concerts, one in Salle Gaveau and the other in Theater Mogador, with extraordinary success.
-In September 2005, the OSEM traveled to the People's Republic of China to perform six concerts in the most important cities of this country, including Changsha, Shanghai, Shenyang, Harbin and Beijing.
+In 2003, a European Tour led the orchestra to Spain, Poland, Germany, and France.
+In 2005, the orchestra traveled to Paris and performed two concerts, one in Salle Gaveau and the other in the Théâtre Mogador, with extraordinary success.
+In September 2005, the OSEM traveled to the People's Republic of China to perform six concerts in the most important cities of this country, including Changsha, Shanghai, Shenyang, Harbin, and Beijing.

 In 2008 the OSEM was invited by Colombia Artists Management to play a 49-concert tour of the US lasting more than nine weeks.
-Concerts were performed all over the US, including New York, Florida, Georgia, North Carolina, Ohio, Illinois, Iowa, California, and Nevada.
+They performed across the US, including concerts in New York, Florida, Georgia, North Carolina, Ohio, Illinois, Iowa, California, and Nevada.

-In 2010 the OSEM and Enrique Batiz performed two concerts in Granada, Spain, which were broadcast live and recorded for DVD video release.
+In 2010 the OSEM and Enrique Bátiz performed two concerts in Granada, Spain, which were broadcast live and recorded for DVD video release.